Big Android BBQ 2015

 Goal

-Leading creative for the team and event, I was charged with building a compelling and consistent vision across our marketing creative and event experience.
+Leading creative for the team and event, I was charged with building a compelling and consistent vision for the brand across our marketing creative, digital, and on-site experience.

 Discovery